-Linkers are anionic peptides, which separate, and in doing so, connect different or identical LPs to 268 each other within binary or complex precursors.
-As general rule, LPs within complex precursors are 269 always separated by linkers showing N-terminally an iPQM motif and C-terminally a PQM motif.
-A 270 271 linker starts N-terminally always with an Arg residue and defines with the following three amino acid residues the iPQM motif, and it ends C-terminally again with an Arg residue, terminating the PQM 272 motif.
-We identified 485 unique linkers, and 14.6 % of their iPQM motifs contain no Glu whereas 273 only 2.9 % of PQM motifs are missing a Glu residue.
-The iPQM motif seems to be more spider genus 274 specific whereas the C-terminal PQM motif conforms to its definition with the occurrence of one to 275 three Glu before the C-terminal Arg, and corresponds to the most often identified PQM motif EEAR 276 277 of propeptides (Figure 4A, Supplementary Figure S3).
+Linkers are anionic peptides, which separate, and in doing so, connect different or identical LPs to each other within binary or complex precursors.
+As general rule, LPs within complex precursors are always separated by linkers showing N-terminally an iPQM motif and C-terminally a PQM motif.
+A linker starts N-terminally always with an Arg residue and defines with the following three amino acid residues the iPQM motif, and it ends C-terminally again with an Arg residue, terminating the PQM motif.
+We identified 485 unique linkers, and 14.6% of their iPQM motifs contain no Glu whereas only 2.9% of PQM motifs are missing a Glu residue.
+The iPQM motif seems to be more spider genus specific whereas the C-terminal PQM motif conforms to its definition with the occurrence of one to three Glu before the C-terminal Arg, and corresponds to the most often identified PQM motif EEAR of propeptides (Figure 4A; Supplementary Figure S3).
 Within different peptide precursors, linkers can be recurring or unique.
-Length and composition of the most abundant linkers per spider species is 278 mainly genus specific as spider species of the same genus share some identical linkers.
-Interestingly, 279 280 lycosid spiders also possess more individual linkers of different lengths as the other investigated genera.
+Length and composition of the most abundant linkers per spider species is mainly genus specific as spider species of the same genus share some identical linkers.
+Interestingly, lycosid spiders also possess more individual linkers of different lengths as the other investigated genera.
 In several cases identical linkers have been identified in different genera of lycosid spiders.
-281 The shortest linkers were identified in Piloctenus haematostoma (ctenids) with RNEAR and in 282 283 Hogna radiata (lycosids) with RSEER (Figure 4B).
-The last species, sampled in Italy (HOGRI) and Spain (HOGRS), and analyzed as two separated transcriptomes, is the only lycosid with an unusually 284 285 long linker of 28 amino acid residues.
+The shortest linkers were identified in Piloctenus haematostoma (ctenids) with RNEAR and in Hogna radiata (lycosids) with RSEER (Figure 4B).
+The last species, sampled in Italy (HOGRI) and Spain (HOGRS), and analyzed as two separated transcriptomes, is the only lycosid with an unusually long linker of 28 amino acid residues.
 This linker connects the first LP after the propeptide with the second one.
-Taking into account the extreme short propeptide of this transcript, it is possible that the 286 first peptide was placed within the propeptide region.
+Taking into account the extreme short propeptide of this transcript, it is possible that the first peptide was placed within the propeptide region.
 Furthermore, in oxyopids two extremely long linkers have been identified with 24/25 (Oxyopes) and 42/43 (Peucetia) amino acid residues, which separate LPs of different lengths.
-Likewise, the propertides of such precursors are proportionally shorter than the propeptides in other peptide precursors of oxyopids.
+Likewise, the propeptides of such precursors are proportionally shorter than the propeptides in other peptide precursors of oxyopids.
 These precursors encode only variants of one LP family.
-Negligibly, less than 1 % of all identified LPs show N- or C-terminal parts of linkers which are caused by indel mutations in the region of N-terminal or C-terminal Arg residues identification of two-chain peptides (CsTx-16) in complex precursors as single peptides within several short LPs, we added this peptide family to the overall LP family (Kuhn-Nentwig, 2021).
-Additionally, peptides exhibiting Rana-box-like motif containing two cysteines (Dubovskii et al.,
+Negligibly, less than 1% of all identified LPs show N- or C-terminal parts of linkers which are caused by indel mutations in the region of N-terminal or C-terminal Arg residues of the linkers and we found such cases only in lycosids.